Kashmiri journalists stage protest against ‘media gag’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SRINAGAR: Journalists in Indian Occupied Kashmir on Thursday staged a small silent protest against what they say has been a “media gag” by Indian authorities that has badly affected their ability to work in the disputed region for the last 60 days.
+SRINAGAR: Journalists in Indian Held Kashmir (IHK) on Thursday staged a small silent protest against what they say has been a “media gag” by Indian authorities that has badly affected their ability to work in the disputed region for the last 60 days.

 India stripped Muslim-majority Kashmir of autonomy on Aug.
 5, shutting off phone networks and imposing curfew-like restrictions in some areas to dampen discontent.
 Mobile and internet communications in the Kashmir valley are largely blocked, severely impacting the ability of journalists to report from the region.
 Carrying placards and wearing black badges, more than 100 Kashmiri journalists gathered inside the Kashmir Press Club premises in Srinagar to stage a protest, as street protests are still restricted.
 “End information clampdown”, “Stop criminalising journalists”, “Journalism is not a crime”, read placards held up during the silent protest.